tomjwells/coti-node-images/README.md

 # Overview of the Build Process

 This section provides a high-level overview of the build process executed by <a href="https://github.com/tj-wells/coti-node-images/blob/master/.github/workflows/update-image.yml"  target="_blank">this workflow file</a>.

+The steps implemented in the workflow are as follows.

 1. Download the new official Coti release.
 2. Modify the `Dockerfile` to download the clusterstamp file.